 Many employees consider benefits packages a major incentive for working with a particular company.
-Anytime those benefits change significantly, whether it’s due to a company switching benefits providers or an employee leaving the company, employers or their HR reps should send the affected employees a termination of benefits letter, explaining in detail the impact an employee can expect.
+Anytime those benefits change significantly, whether it’s because a company switches benefits providers or an employee leaves the company, employers or their HR reps should send the affected employees a termination of benefits letter that details what these employees can expect.

 Because these benefits often cover an employee’s family as well, a termination of benefits letter should be written with sensitivity and understanding.
-It should also include helpful information that can guide an employee’s next actions to promptly replace their insurance coverage or other important benefits.
+It should also include helpful information to guide an employee’s next actions to promptly replace their insurance coverage or other important benefits.

 A termination of benefits letter is an explanation from an employer to an employee of any major changes to a benefits package that will result in a loss of insurance coverage or certain benefits.
-This can occur when a company’s benefits package changes – such as when the company switches PEO service providers – or when an employee departs the company.
+This loss of benefits can occur when a company’s benefits package changes, such as when the company switches PEO service providers, or when an employee departs the company.

-Stanley Tate, founder of Tate Law, said a termination of benefits letter is necessary to explain to an employee precisely which benefits they are losing.
+Stanley Tate, founder of Tate Law, said a termination of benefits letter is necessary to explain precisely which benefits an employee is losing.

-“[A] termination of benefits letter is needed to ensure that an employee is made aware of the loss of some benefits,” Tate told Business News Daily.
-"This could be anything from insurance coverage to travel benefits.”
+“[A] termination of benefits letter is needed to ensure that an employee is made aware of the loss of some benefits,” Tate said.
+“This could be anything from insurance coverage to travel benefits.”

-“A termination of benefits letter is written to employees informing them that one or more of their current benefit plans, either in its entirety or partially, is no longer available to them,” said Rolf Bax, chief human resources officer at Resume.io.
+“A termination of benefits letter is written to employees, informing them that one or more of their current benefit plans, either in its entirety or partially, is no longer available to them,” said Rolf Bax, chief marketing officer at Resume.io.
 “A loss of coverage letter pertains specifically to healthcare, whereas a loss of benefits applies to a benefits package more broadly.”

 For example, Bax said, if an employee’s spouse is no longer covered under a dental healthcare policy because of changes in a benefits plan, an employer should send a detailed loss of coverage letter explaining the reason.
 If an employee’s entire healthcare plan is no longer supported under the company benefits package, the employer should send a termination of benefits letter.

-Key takeaway: As an employer, you should send a termination of benefits letter when your company’s benefits package changes significantly or when an employee departs the company.
-If a particular type of insurance coverage changes, send a loss of coverage letter instead.
+Termination of benefits letters are an important part of benefits administration and should be sent when your company’s benefits package changes significantly or when an employee departs the company.
+If a particular type of healthcare coverage changes, send a loss of coverage letter instead.

 These are some scenarios that call for a termination of benefits letter:

-Naturally, each of these scenarios calls for a different approach in communicating the reason for termination of benefits.
-When you fire an employee, it is of the utmost importance to document every step of the termination process.
+Naturally, each of these scenarios calls for a different approach to communicating the reason for the termination of benefits.
+When you fire an employee, it is of utmost importance to document every step of the termination process.
 While you might want to be concise and direct in this letter, you should thoroughly account for legal considerations associated with termination.

-If your company’s benefits package has changed, you have a responsibility to direct all your affected employees on how to replace their lost coverage or benefits through the new plan.
-It might be useful to set up training with the new HR or PEO service provider to help your employees navigate the new benefits package.
+If your company’s benefits package has changed, you have a responsibility to direct the affected employees on how to replace their lost coverage or benefits through the new plan.
+It might be useful to set up training with the new HR outsourcing company or PEO service provider to help your employees navigate the new benefits package.

-Key takeaway: There are several scenarios that warrant a termination of benefits letter, such as when you switch PEOs or fire an employee.
-Develop these letters in context of the reason for the loss or change of benefits.
+There are several scenarios that warrant a termination of benefits letter, such as when you switch PEOs or fire an employee.
+Develop these letters within the context of the reason for the loss or change of benefits.

-The way you write a termination of benefits letter could have a significant impact on morale and productivity.
-If employees are in the dark on how to navigate a new benefits plan, their productivity is likely to suffer.
-Changes to benefits, particularly the loss of healthcare coverage, can be significant events that impact the well-being and security of employees and their families.
-It is not a matter to take lightly, and your letter should reflect this in tone as well as content.
+The way you write a termination of benefits letter could have a significant impact on employee morale.
+Changes to benefits, particularly the loss of healthcare coverage, can affect the well-being and security of employees and their families.
+It is not a matter to take lightly, and your letter’s tone and content should reflect this reality.

 “Writing a termination of benefits letter requires incredible tact, and I have always taken a pretty formulaic approach to it, with good results,” Bax said.

-According to Bax, a termination of benefits letter should include the following information:
+A termination of benefits letter should include the following information, according to Bax:

-Additionally, Tate said, a termination of benefits letter should be sent on company letterhead in writing.
-Not only is this a professional way to deliver what is often unwelcome information, but it provides official documentation that your company did its part to inform employees of the benefits changes.
+Additionally, Tate said, a termination of benefits letter should be on company letterhead.
+In addition to being a professional way to deliver unwelcome information, it provides official documentation that your company did its part to inform employees of the benefits changes.

 “The tone should be professional, the length concise and the contents clear,” Tate said.

-A termination of benefits letter should be clear and to the point, covering each of the details Bax listed.
-You could use this example termination of benefits letter as a template for basic communication to employees:
+A termination of benefits letter should be clear and direct, and cover the details Bax listed.
+You could use this sample termination of benefits letter as a template for basic communication to employees: